Soloman Sprecher von Bernegg: Family

-He was born in Chur, on 14 December 1697, the son of Johann Andreas, Landmann, und his wife Maria Terz.
-He was descended from the Davos line of the noble Sprecher von Bernegg family.
-He married first to Dorothea Maria Sprecher von Bernegg, daughter of Johann, a fellow lieutenant in Spanish service, and second, in 1738, to Elisabeth Ursula Buol, daughter of Stephan Buol.
+He was born in Chur, on 14 December 1697, the son of Johann Andreas, Landmann, and his wife Maria Terz.
+He descended from the Davos line of the noble Sprecher von Bernegg family.
+He married twice: to Dorothea Maria Sprecher von Bernegg, daughter of Johann, a fellow lieutenant in Spanish service, and in 1738, to Elisabeth Ursula Buol, daughter of Stephan Buol.

 Education and early military service

 He attended the Gymnasium in Halle and in 1717 entered into Spanish military service.
 In 1728 he was appointed as the Military commissioner in Lombardy.
 In 1736 he entered the Regiment von Schauenstein, and, in 1743, he received command of his own regiment in the service of Maria Theresa.
 After the Siege of Genoa, he was sent to Como, where he commanded the garrison from 1751 to 1757.

 In 1754 he was appointed lieutenant field marshal.
-In the Seven Years' War, Sprecher was distinguished during the Siege of Prague, by leading an assault on thePrussian line whereupon he was appointed general of the artillery in 1757.
+In the Seven Years' War, Sprecher distinguished himself during the Siege of Prague, by leading an assault on the Prussian line whereupon he was appointed general of the artillery in 1757.